Morukuru Beach Lodge: An Intimate Eco Lodge on the Beach

-Standing between veld and sea, this five-star eco lodge on the Cape’s world-famous Whale Coast is peerless in terms of its location, service, eco cred and luxurious accommodation.
+Standing between veld and sea on the Cape’s Whale Coast, Morukuru Beach Lodge is one of those inimitable properties, peerless in terms of its killer location, generous service, eco cred and sumptuous accommodation.

-It was late afternoon when we finally arrived at Morukuru – after an arduous, traffic-logged drive escalated by a puncture in Bredasdorp.
-A sea of smiling faces, warm hand shakes and refreshing rose-water cocktails welcomed us as we alighted from our vehicle, lifting our spirits instantly.
+It was late afternoon when we finally arrived – after a traffic-logged drive escalated by a puncture in Bredasdorp.
+A sea of smiling faces, warm handshakes and refreshing rose-water cocktails welcomed us as we alighted from our vehicle, lifting our spirits instantly.

-Preempting our plight (mending a puncture over a weekend in time for our journey home!), Riehan Groenwewald, one of our hosts, said: “Don’t worry; we’ll plug up your tyre here.”
-And then Mari Bosman, the hotel’s admin manager, added: “At Morukuru, we can do anything” – words that would come to exemplify our entire stay at this out-of-this-world sanctuary.
+Preempting our plight (mending a puncture over a weekend in time for our journey home!), our hosts said, “Don’t worry; we’ll plug up your tyre here,” adding: “At Morukuru, we can do anything” – words that would come to exemplify our entire stay at this out-of-the-world sanctuary.

 Gourmet canapés on the beach at sunset?